CourtneyBrousseau/pokeportal/ANSWERS.md

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
 In the index method in the home_controller, it selects a random trainerless pokemon from the Pokemon in the database.
 In the index view, it displays this Pokemon.

-# Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
+# Question 2: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.
+This line creates a button that, when clicked, makes a PATCH request to the capture_path (which corresponds to pokemons#capture in routes.rb) with a parameter id that is the wild Pokemon's id.

 # Question 3: What would you name your own Pokemon?